waldur/waldur-docs/docs/admin-guide/mastermind-configuration/email.md

 Work outwards from the transport.

+**1. Read the sanity check in the UI.** Staff users find it under **Administration → System management → Email configuration**.
+It reports the effective mail settings — the password only as present or absent — and flags the misconfigurations that break delivery silently: no relay, the `waldur-smtp` placeholder, `EMAIL_USE_TLS` and `EMAIL_USE_SSL` together, an encryption flag that does not match the port, a username without a password, no `EMAIL_TIMEOUT`, a non-delivering `EMAIL_BACKEND`, and every notification type still disabled.
+The page reads settings only; two buttons act:

+- **Test connection** opens and closes a session with the relay without sending anything.
+It runs from the API process, so it proves the API's route to the relay, not the workers'.
+- **Send test email** delivers a real message through the same code path as a notification, defaulting to your own address.
+Unlike `sendtestemail` below, a message sent this way *is* recorded in the email log.

+Everything below is the command-line equivalent, for when the UI is not reachable.

-**1. Send a test message.** This bypasses the notification system entirely, so it isolates the SMTP
+**2. Send a test message.** This bypasses the notification system entirely, so it isolates the SMTP
 half:

 ```bash